Owls are wise and beautiful, and they can do amazing things with their heads. But sometimes they can be touchy — or downright mean.

 "Everybody loves the owl — well, I’m sure those whose heads are clawed up don’t, but everybody else,” Larson said.

-Why does the owl have a bee in its bonnet?
+Why do the owls have a bee in their bonnet?
 David Craig, a biology professor and animal behavior specialist at Willamette University, told the Statesman-Journal that this is the time of year when owls are courting and establishing their territory, which can make them aggressive.

-Or maybe the owl just didn't like the look of these people's headgear.
+Or maybe the owls just didn't like the look of these people's headgear.